microsoft/atlas-design/site/src/components/media.md

 # Media

 The media component is a simple layout component designed for placing an image next to the left of a flexible container element.
+Its constituent parts are:

+- `.media`, the parent class
+- `.media-left`, the class containing some media, usually a small image or icon.
+- `.media-content`, the flexible container.

 ## Usage